yuygfgg/Vapoursynth-llvmexpr/README.md

 `llvmexpr.Expr` is designed to be a powerful and feature-rich alternative to `akarin.Expr`.
 It is fully compatible with `akarin`'s syntax and extends it with additional features, most notably Turing-complete control flow and advanced math functions.

 In terms of performance, `llvmexpr` may excel at complex mathematical computations.
 However, its performance can be limited by memory access patterns.
-In scenarios involving heavy random memory access or specific spatial operations (see `static relative access` in benchmarks), `akarin.Expr` may offer better performance.
+In scenarios involving heavy random memory access or specific spatial operations (see `rotate clip` in benchmarks), `akarin.Expr` may offer better performance.

 ## Benchmark